 - you can choose to change anytime

 Guilt is a feeling that you’ve done something wrong or let someone down.
-When you preserve your time for your most important work and the most important people in your life and the things that mean the most to you, then you can say goodbye to guilt.
+When you devote your time to your most important work and the most important people in your life and the things that mean the most to you, then you can say goodbye to guilt.